 Let me share my story…

-Over time with consistent mobility work, the ankle mobility improved and I was able to get into a better squat position.
+With doing consistent mobility work, the ankle mobility improved and I was able to get into a better squat position.
 Problem was, I was still compensating without realizing it due the movement patterns I had formed over the years.
 My right leg and hip rotated outward with squats, especially overhead squats and snatches.

 That excessive rotation on my right leg required increased motion in my upper back and left shoulder with those overhead squats and snatches, eventually resulting in an injury in my left shoulder.

 So, to connect the dots for you…a right ankle injury ultimately resulted in a left shoulder injury 15 years later.
-And in all honesty, I can also say the compensations I created probably contributed to my recent left foot sprain as well.

 What does this all mean for you?